NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets

-\textbf{Integration to expressive 3D pseudo-GTs.} After obtaining the part-specific pseudo-GTs, the final expressive 3D pseudo-GTs are obtained by forwarding $\{\theta^g_b, \theta_b, \beta_b, \theta^g_{rh}, \theta_{rh}, \theta^g_{lh}, \theta_{lh}, \theta_f, \psi\}$ to SMPL-X, where $*_{rh}$ and $*_{lh}$ denote $*$ is from right and left hand, respectively.
-The 3D hand pose parameter $\theta_h$ of MANO and 3D jaw rotation $\theta_f$ and face expression code $\psi$ of FLAME are compatible with those of SMPL-X; thus, we use them for the final expressive 3D pseudo-GTs.
-As the body part often predicts wrong rotations of elbows and wrists in the roll axis, we selectively use the 3D hand global rotation $\theta^g_h$ to replace rotations of the elbows and wrists based on a simple heuristic described in the supplementary material.
+\textbf{Integration to whole body.} After obtaining the body, hands, and face 3D pseudo-GTs, we get the final whole-body 3D pseudo-GTs by forwarding $\{\theta^g_b, \theta_b, \beta_b, \theta^g_{rh}, \theta_{rh}, \theta^g_{lh}, \theta_{lh}, \theta_f, \psi\}$ to SMPL-X, where $*_{rh}$ and $*_{lh}$ denote $*$ is from right and left hand, respectively. $\theta^g_b$, $\theta_b$, and $\beta_b$ are from SMPL-X 3D pseudo-GTs.
+The 3D hand rotations $\theta_h$ of MANO and 3D jaw rotation $\theta_f$ and facial expression code $\psi$ of FLAME are compatible with those of SMPL-X; thus, we use them for the final 3D pseudo-GTs.
+As $\theta^g_h$ are not 3D local rotations in the human body kinematic chain, we change their 3D global rotations to 3D local rotations by multiplying the inverse of 3D elbow global rotations.